Child School & Bus Safety

 The school bus is considered to be the safest mode of transportation for children.
 The safety features of a school bus are designed to protect its passengers in case of an accident.
 Lap belts and compartmentalization is required on all school buses.
-Compartmentalization requires each student to have an allocated lap belt and to be seated in a thickly-padded bench seat, spaced closely, with high backs to further protect the occupant during accident or collision.
+Compartmentalization requires each student to have an allocated lap belt and to be seated in a thickly-padded bench seat, spaced closely, with high backs to further protect the occupant during accidents or collisions.

 While a few states require a lap belt only, most states wanted more safety features for their school buses.
-The National Conference of State Legislatures, in an article on bus safety says that Texas required as of 2010 all new school buses to have lap and shoulder restraints.
+The National Conference of State Legislatures, in an article on bus safety, says that Texas, required as of 2010, all new school buses to have lap and shoulder restraints.
 Although in some cases, school principals are given the option to decide which type of restraint they will require on their school buses.

 The Utah Department of Public Safety stated that the greatest risk for students is when approaching or leaving the bus, not while riding the bus.
 For this reason, it is recommended that parents and children know bus safety before taking the bus.